-Both pedicab tours and walking tours are legitimate ways to see Central Park.
-They're not competing for the same thing — they solve different problems.
-A walking tour gives you depth.
-A pedicab tour gives you breadth.
-Which one you pick depends on what you actually want from your visit.
+Both pedicab tours and guided walking tours are legitimate ways to see Central Park.
+They're not really competing for the same thing — they solve different problems.
+A walking tour gives you depth at fewer landmarks.
+A pedicab tour gives you breadth across many.
+Which one you pick depends on what you actually want from your visit, how long you have, and who's in your group.

 The Quick Comparison